-(iv) As part of the framework for the review of estimates of the CCF model, the institution ensures that the above three conditions continue to be met.
-With respect to point (iii) above, it must be ensured that the applied values remain conservative over time by comparing them with the realised CCFs of each defaulted facility within the subset of exposures to which such values are applied as a CCF estimate.
+(iv) As part of the framework for the review of estimates of the CCF model, the institution should ensure that the three circumstances set out above continue to be met.
+With respect to point (iii) above, it should be ensured that the applied values remain conservative over time by comparing them with the realised CCFs of each defaulted facility within the subset of exposures to which such values are applied as a CCF estimate.